 Like I mentioned before, when it comes to beautiful interior design, LESS IS MORE.

-MINIMALISM ENCOURAGES PIECES WITH PURPOSE
+ENCOURAGES PIECES WITH PURPOSE

 The second way I’ve found that my tendency towards minimalism makes me a better decorator is by encouraging me to purchase pieces for my space that have very specific purposes.